Skip to content

 This fits re-frame's grain — code already accesses app-db via paths; schemas are similarly path-anchored.
 Composable.
 Hot-reload-friendly per slice.
 Tooling and agents can ask "what's the schema at path P?" and get a precise local answer.

-reg-app-schema returns its path argument — the primary id under which the schema registers in the schemas artefact's per-frame side-table ((frame-id, path) → schema-meta); per Spec 001 §Registry model the :app-schema registry kind is RESERVED but the registrar slot is intentionally empty, so the schemas artefact owns the single source of truth — per the family-wide reg-* return-value convention.
+reg-app-schema returns its path argument — the primary id under which the schema registers in the schemas artefact's per-frame side-table ((frame-id, path) → schema-meta); per rf2-cq1ak app-db schemas are NOT a registrar kind, so the schemas artefact owns the single source of truth — per the family-wide reg-* return-value convention.

 (rf/reg-app-schemas {[:auth] AuthSlice